Bradstock/bradstock-production/src/pages/archive.md

   orientation: Image Left
   title: In Remembrance
   alt: 'In remembrance '
-  content: If you'd like to share a photo of a Bradstocker who's passed, please send
+  content: |-
-    one photo and their name to <a href="" title="">FriendsofBradstock@gmail.com</a>
+    If you'd like to share a photo of a Bradstocker who's passed, please contact us using the [link below](/archive#contact "link below").
+Please send one photo and their name.

   icon: false
   text_center: false
 - template: gallery